GregePorter/GarthOrAlan/my-app/README.md

-# Getting Started with Create React App

 # Who said it?
 Garth Merengie or Alan Wake?

 This is a simple enough game.
+You're given a quote and have to click on a button to guess who said it.
+Click on New Round to get a new quote.

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses [MaterialUI](https://mui.com/material-ui/react-button/#complex-button) components, and is hosted on [fly.io](https://fly.io/)